Pumpkin for Dogs: Can Pumpkin Help With Dog Diarrhea?

 What causes dogs to experience diarrhea?

 Your dog should go to the vet if they are continually experiencing diarrhea.
 The cause could be as simple as a treat that didn’t sit right with your pet.
 Something more serious could also be going on — something that requires treatment.
-Therefore, it is always best to be a diligent, caring pet owner and take your furry family member to the vet if you’re concerned.
+Therefore, it is always best to be a diligent, caring pet parent and take your furry family member to the vet if you’re concerned.

 At Spot Pet Insurance, we know how scary it can be when your pet doesn’t feel well.
 That’s why we’re here to help ensure that your pet gets the care they deserve.
 You never have to feel like you are taking care of your pet alone.